oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 ### Testing

-Once you successfully create an OY! account, you can immediately simulate VA payments via API.
+Once you successfully create an OY! account, you can immediately simulate Bank Transfer (Virtual Account and Unique Code), Ewallet, CC/DC payments via API.
 Follow the below steps to test the Payment Routing flow:

 1. Create an account
 1. Send a request to activate API Payment Routing product and obtain staging API Key to your business representative
 1. Send a ‘POST’ request _https://partner.oyindonesia.com/api/payment-routing/create-transaction_ (https://partner.oyindonesia.com/api/payment-routing/create-transaction) using your staging API key.
 Enter the required and optional fields, as referenced in the API reference docs (https://api-docs.oyindonesia.com/#create-payment-routing).
-1. If you use VA as the payment method, after VA number is generated, you can simulate the payment through your dashboard (in Staging environment) by going to Settings, and choose "VA Callback".
+1. If you use Bank Transfer (via Virtual Account or Unique Code) as the payment method, you can simulate the payment through your dashboard (in Staging environment) by going to Settings, and choose "Bank Transfer Callback".
+[Bank Transfer Callback](images/bank_transfer_callback_va.png)
+1. If you use Ewallet as the payment method, you can simulate the payment through your dashboard (in Demo environment) by going to Settings, and choose "Ewallet Callback".
+1. If you use CC/DC as the payment method, you can simulate the payment through your dashboard (in Demo environment) by going to Settings, and choose "CC/DC Callback".
-1. If you use Payment Link as the payment method, you can open the link and simulate payment from there.
+1. If you use Payment Link as the payment method, you can open the link and simulate payment from there as an alternative.
 1. If payment is successful, we will send a callback to the registered staging callback URL destination.
 1. You can monitor Payment Routing transaction through OY!
 Dashboard or call the endpoint API.
 Go to “Payment Routing” menu to monitor your transactions.